By chance, in

 those concrete bunkers with powerful

-had no way to study the German defenses
+What a shame there was no way to study the German defenses

 closely enough to realize this ahead of

 It was all a guessing game.
-The Americans

-It is said that part of Napoleon's genius
+It is said the genius of Napoleon

-was his willingness to allow his Marshals
+was his willingness to allow his field

 the liberty to make decisions instantly on